 The following policy pertains to the amount of time medical students spend in required clinical and educational activities during clinical rotations, including clerkships and electives.
-The policies have been established in line with ACGME guidelines for work hours of interns and residents, the Saint Barnabas Hospital Health Center and the Staten Island University Hospital Graduate Medical Education Policy regarding working hours regulations to promote patient safety and medical student well-being.
+The policies have been established in line with ACGME guidelines for work hours of interns and residents to promote patient safety and medical student well-being.